ac-freeman/open-accountability/README.md

 project also (at this time) does not target mobile devices, which are a common way to access pornography.
 I highly recommend [EverAccountable](https://everaccountable.com/) for Android devices.
 If you use iOS, Apple's restrictions make adequate accountability software impossible, but if you're a Linux user that probably doesn't surprise you.

-## Community Code of Conduct
-Do not be a jerk.
-Don't disparage accountability efforts, Christianity, or the Bible.
-Don't use swear words in your communication or commits.
-Don't undermine the goals of the project.
-You don't have to be a religious adherent to participate, but you do have to be respectful of the project's goals.